-Knowledge mobilisation efforts are directed by the ASC!
+Knowledge mobilisation efforts were directed by the ASC!
 SOUL (Sharing Our Understanding and Learning) Pod.

-Since effective knowledge mobilization is central to realizing the impact of arts for social change across Canada, the SOUL pod is committed to leading a collective knowledge mobilization process with all ASC! research team members designing resources for sharing research outcomes.
-We seek to communicate with multiple audiences using diverse, and where possible, artful delivery platforms.
+Since effective knowledge mobilization is central to realizing the impact of arts for social change across Canada, the SOUL pod committed to leading a collective knowledge mobilization process with all ASC! research team members designing resources for sharing research outcomes.
+They sought to communicate with multiple audiences using diverse, and where possible, artful delivery platforms.

 Knowledge dissemination can include: articles in academic and non-academic journals, performances, colloquiums, reports, found poetry, podcasts, websites, videos, storytelling, courses, conference presentations, cartoons, art exhibits, documentaries, conferences, information meetings, brochures, posters, discussion groups, and blogs.

-The SOUL pod also engages in internal knowledge mobilization across the national ASC! team, to ensure ongoing education, training, and knowledge exchange.
-The geographical diffusion of the ASC! team provides unique opportunities and challenges.
+The SOUL pod also engaged in internal knowledge mobilization across the national ASC! team, to ensure ongoing education, training, and knowledge exchange.
+The geographical diffusion of the ASC! team provided unique opportunities and challenges.

 Work conducted within the SOUL Pod was directed by the research of two Co-Investigators: Dr. Katherine Boydell of Black Dog Institute, UNSW, Sydney, Australia and SickKids Learning Institute, Toronto, and

-SOUL Pod activities are also supported by the work of research coordinator, Shira Taylor (SickKids) and post-doctorate, Patti Fraser (Simon Fraser University).
+The SOUL Pod team included researchers Shira Taylor (SickKids Learning Institute) and Dr. Patti Fraser (Simon Fraser University).

-- A series of in-depth conversations and interviews with senior artists reflecting on their art for social change practice.
-See Artists Speak to What Matters
+A series of indepth conversations and interviews with senior artists reflecting on their art for social change practice.
+See Artists Speak (What Matters)

-- An on-line article: P. Fraser & F. Harrison, (2016).
+An online journal article: P. Fraser & F. Harrison, (2016).
 Art For?
 A conversation with Steven Hill.
-Art/Research International: A transdiciplinary journal.
+Art/Research International: A transdisciplinary journal.
 Ed.
 Conrad & Leavy, University of Alberta, Edmonton.
 Alberta